hayatosc/clasp-esbuild-template/README.md

 ### Testing

 You can use `vitest` as testing library.
+Make sure test files are under the `test` directory.

 ```typescript
 import { main } from '../src/main';